chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 {{< note >}}

 - This page explains the prerequisites of the backup with AWS deployment procedure.
 - If user choose `backup_config` as `efs` in `config.toml,` backup is already configured during deployment, **the below steps are not required and can be skipped**. i.e., **`backup_config = "efs"`** .
-If we have kept the `backup_config` blank, we need to perform the below steps.
+If we have kept the `backup_config` blank, then configuration needs to be configure manually.

 {{< /note >}}

-### Overview
+## Overview

 A shared file system is always required to create **OpenSearch** snapshots.
 To register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the exact location on all master and data nodes.
 Register the location (or one of its parent directories) in the `path.repo` setting on all master and data nodes.

 Once the shared filesystem is mounted to `/mnt/automate_backups`, configure Automate to register the snapshot locations with OpenSearch.

 - Mount the shared file system on all OpenSearch servers:

 ```sh
 mount /mnt/automate_backups
 ```

 - Create an OpenSearch sub-directory and set permissions to one of the OpenSearch server (only if the network mount is correctly mounted).

 ```sh
 sudo mkdir /mnt/automate_backups/opensearch